Pranjal1505/project/README.md

   Tkinter is a built-in library in most Python installations and is used for creating GUIs.
   On Windows, it's usually pre-installed.

-# License
-This project is intended for educational and research use only.

 # stegotool.py file contain the python code to run this code.

 # How to Use